uliw/esbmtk/docs/manual/manual.rst

         return dCdt

-1.1 Implementing the P-cycle with ESBMTK
+3.1 Implementing the P-cycle with ESBMTK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While ESBMTK provides abstractions to efficiently define complex models, the following section will use the basic ESBMTK classes to define the above model.
 While quite verbose, it demonstrates the design philosophy behind ESBMTK.
 More complex approaches are described further down.

-Currently ESBMTK is only available via pip install as

 .. code:: ipython

     import sys
     !{sys.executable} -m pip install esbmtk

-ESBMTK relies on the following python versions and libraries

-- python >= 3.9

-- matplotlib

-- numpy

-- pandas

-- typing

-- pint

-- scipy

-If you work with conda, it is recommended to install the above via
-conda before you install esbmtk with pip.
-If you work with pip, the installer should install these
-libraries automatically.

-1.1.1 Defining the model geometry and initial conditions
+3.1.1 Defining the model geometry and initial conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In a first step one needs to define a model object that describes fundamental model parameters.
 The following code first loads the various esbmtk classes that will help with model construction, and then defines the model object.
 Note that units are automatically translated into model units.
 While convenient, there are some import caveats: